tanged123/pysche/README.md

 A personal repository containing my preferred developer settings and configurations.

+## Prerequisites

+**Important**: This setup relies on [Nerd Fonts](https://www.nerdfonts.com/) to render icons in the terminal.
+1. Download a font like **JetBrainsMono Nerd Font**.
+2. Install it on your system.
+3. Configure your terminal (VS Code, iTerm, Windows Terminal) to use it.

 ## Contents

 - **Bash**: Custom `.bashrc` with aliases, navigation shorthands, and git shortcuts.